yjunyeu/tp/README.md

 * The project provides an application (called _NUSConnect_) designed specifically for NUS students to manage their academic and personal contacts.
   * It is **written in OOP fashion**.
 It provides a **reasonably well-written** code base **bigger** (around 6 KLoC) than what students usually write in beginner-level SE modules, without being overwhelmingly big.
   * It comes with a **reasonable level of user and developer documentation**.
-* It is named `AddressBook Level 3` (`AB3` for short) but has been customised to address unique needs of NUS students.
 * For the detailed documentation of this project, see **[NUSConnect Product Website](https://ay2425s2-cs2103t-t16-1.github.io/tp/)**.
-* This project is a **part of the se-education.org** initiative.
-If you would like to contribute code to this project, see [se-education.org](https://se-education.org/#contributing-to-se-edu) for more info.
+* This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).